Krueske/AQuilt/README.md

 Options:

-- `domain_task`:The type of domain task for which you need synthetic data. , your choices include ("ceval","pubmedqa","squadqa","translation","openend")
+- `domain_task`:The type of domain task for which you need synthetic data. , your choices include ("ceval","pubmedqa","squadqa","translation","openend").
-- `model_path`:The location of the AQuilt model
+- `model_path`:The location of the AQuilt model.
 - `unlabeled_data_path`:To use AQuilt for generating synthetic data based on unlabeled documents, you need to specify the location of the unlabeled documents in the corresponding domain.
 - `output_data_path`:The storage location for synthetic data.